janel-developer/WishTender-backend/README.md

 TEST_EXPRESS_ACCOUNT_CA
 ```

-You can ask me for mine if you are working on this with me.
+You can ask me for mine (I'm best reached on twitter [@DashBarkHuss](https://twitter.com/DashBarkHuss)) if you are working on this with me.
 Or you can setup your own. examples:

 ```
 DEVELOPMENT_DB_DSN= mongodb://127.0.0.1:27017/development (if you set up mongo locally, or go to the mongo atlas site to set up a cluster then get the URI you need to paste here)